 Located 2 miles south of the I-80 Exit 305 with three additional roadside turnouts located south and east of the Alda interchange on Platte River Drive, at the intersection of Elm Island and Lowell roads.

-2010: Groundwater Foundation designated it a "green site".
-Kiosks were updated in 2015/2021.
+In 2010, the Groundwater Foundation designated it a "green site".
+Kiosks were updated in 2015 and 2021.

-2022: JEO's contract for \$58,290 was approved to develop a final design, permitting and construction services for boardwalk improvement features, parking lot paving/expansion, trail replacement details & fishing access.
-COST: \$315,000 estimate; CPNRD's share \$16,000 Grants received:
+2022: JEO's contract was approved (\$58,290) to develop a final design, permitting and construction services for boardwalk improvement features, parking lot paving/expansion, trail replacement details and fishing access.
+COST: \$315,000 estimate; CPNRD share \$16,000